 According to the Centers for Disease Control and Prevention (CDC), a few of the effects of drowsy driving include decreased ability to pay attention to the road, slowed reaction time, and reduced ability to make good driving decisions.
 Drowsy driving is more than simply the danger of falling asleep at the wheel.
 Drowsy driving means a whole range of effects of sleepiness and inattention, with a significant risk of an accident’s occurring.

-If you or a loved one has been injured, or even killed, in an accident with a drowsy driver, contact the Chris J. Roy, Jr. Law Firm.
+If you or a loved one has been injured, or even killed, in an accident with a drowsy driver, contact a Louisiana drowsy driving attorney at the Chris J. Roy, Jr. Law Firm.
 After having practiced law for nearly 30 years, Chris Roy has the knowledge and experience to help you get the compensation and peace of mind you deserve.
 If you’ve been injured, don’t wait.
 Contact the Chris J. Roy, Jr. Law Firm at (318) 487-9537 for a free consultation today.

 How Serious is the Problem of Drowsy Driving?